 Do you remember when you drew a picture when you were a child?
 You drew the outline first and then coloured it in.
 Well, clipping’s a bit like that, in that it’s best to mark out your selected clip with chalk before you start clipping.
 This will save time and definitely prevent mistakes, heaven forbid!
 Confident clippers often omit this step, but it’s highly recommended if you’re new to clipping.

 A feed before you start clipping may help to keep your horse settled as might a hay net available throughout the clip!

 Wear the right gear

 The hair from clipping seems to somehow attach itself to anything and everything.
-So wear overalls to stop getting completely covered in hair.
+Wear overalls to stop getting completely covered in hair.
 Some will inevitably get through but most won’t!
-Wearing a cap helps too as does a mask for anyone who struggles with their breathing.
+Wearing a cap helps too, as does a mask for anyone who struggles with their breathing.

 When you’ve done all the above, you’ll be ready to actually start clipping!